Planet Hopper Girl

 Driving in Tromso in Winter

 If you are visiting internationally flying into Tromso or other Arctic cities in Sweden, you could opt for rental car option if you would like to drive around and chase Auroras yourself.
-Remember that you drive on the left side of the road in Europe same as in the USA.
+Remember that you drive on the right side of the road in Europe same as in the USA.
 Your international driving license is valid if you feel comfortable driving.
 Rental cars come fully equipped for a winter drive.
 If you are wondering if it is safe to drive in Tromso in winter, the answer is it is a bit tricky to drive in extreme winter here.
 We encountered icy roads many times and some of us who had prior experience driving in snow hard.
 So my suggestion is to only go for it if you have advanced driving experience- Safety First!

 Find Best Rental Car Deals Here